 There is an incredibly old story, a story from the very beginning of the Bible in the book of Genesis, a story about Abraham and Sarah that God brought to mind through reading Romans 4.

 Abraham had a promise from God.
 The promise of a son.
 Of a nation of people that would come from that son.

 Unfortunately, their situation and circumstance was not ideal for the birthing of a son, let alone a nation.
 They were old… Abraham was 100 and Sarah was 90.
 We all know that is too old to have children and too old to even imagine beginning a family that would produce untold numbers of offspring.

 But, they held a promise from God deep in their hearts.
-A promised that they believed for, hoped for and expected to take place.
+A promise that they believed for, hoped for and expected to take place.

 Right in the face of the hard facts of life.
 In spite of his circumstances, Abraham had HOPE.

 Even though they were old, in Romans 4:20-21, we see that Abraham “did not waver through unbelief regarding the promise of God, but was strengthened in his faith and gave glory to God, being fully persuaded that God had power to do what he had promised.”